jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Siyokoy.md

 RacialMods:
 Languages: Aquan
 SQ:
+SpecialAbilities:
+  Stunning Shock (Su): >
-SpecialAbilities: Stunning Shock (Su) A siyokoy can emit a strong electrical charge from its tail.
+    A siyokoy can emit a strong electrical charge from its tail.
 When it hits a creature with its tail slap, the attack deals 3d6 points of electrical damage and the target must succeed at a DC 22 Fortitude save or be stunned for 1d4 rounds.
 The save DC is Constitution-based.
+  Swim-By Attack (Ex): >
-Swim-By Attack (Ex) Extremely quick in the water, a siyokoy gains Spring Attack as a bonus feat when swimming.
+    Extremely quick in the water, a siyokoy gains Spring Attack as a bonus feat when swimming.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: